“History had no lessons or rules to offer the student, it could only broaden his understanding and strengthen his critical judgment.”

-We are all ultimately alone in our lives, this is our own singular journey, it's not someone else's journey it is ours, ours to fiddle with as we see fit.
-We strive to connect with people, to find friends and lovers, to find others to share our journey, we may find someone to share our journey but it is still ours to live.
+We are all ultimately alone in our lives, this is our own singular journey, it's not someone else's journey it is ours, ours alone, ours to fiddle with as we see fit.
+This singular journey is a lonely trip, it may at times feel like a lonely vacation.
+Our inability to deal with this aloneness drives us to try to connect with other people we may encounter in our lives.
+We strive to connect with people, to find friends and lovers, to find others to share our journey, we may find someone to share our journey but it is still only ours to live.
 Emotionally and physically, we inherently move towards this goal of union with others, however it is never completely possible, we are alone, conceived into this world alone and upon our exit from this world, we will leave alone, it's a harsh and bitter reality to swallow, the notion that, to a large degree, we will always walk alone.

 We are, when born into this world, a lone rider; our life is just a curious journey that we must undertake ourselves, feeling as though we’re just an island in the vast sea of life.
 And so when we live our lives we vacillate between the two feelings of aloneness and loneliness, although these words sound bitter they can be sweet if we learn to embrace them.

 Aloneness is the feeling of being present and loving, for when we truly love our self, no other is needed, others may be there to cause us joy or pain, but in all actuality we are full and complete, you can envision aloneness as existing as complete and closed circle, at both times empty yet full.
 Loneliness is the void, it is a lack of something, we can envision loneliness as a circle drawn only halfway, with a missing other half.